Multi-Modal RGB-D Scene Recognition Across Domains: Method

-The defined optimization problem guides the training of encoders and decoders, while for F we used a frozen ResNet model.
-All the components are pretrained on Imagenet.
-The loss hyperparameteres $\alpha^s$ and $\alpha^t$ are set respectively to 10 and 3 (see Section \ref{sec:results}).
+\textbf{Implementation Details} The defined optimization problem guides the training of encoders and decoders, while for F we used a frozen model.
+All the components have a ResNet-18 structure pre-trained on Imagenet.
+The loss hyperparameteres $\alpha^s$ and $\alpha^t$ are set respectively to 10 and 3 (see the ablation analysis in Section \ref{sec:results}).

 We designed the network modules by following \cite{du2019translate}, but the learning procedure differs.
 Besides including the target data, in our Translate-to-Adapt the multi-modal fusion strategy for classification is learned end-to-end with all the other network components, rather than with a two-step process.
-We trained the model with ADAM stochastic optimization, setting batch size to 40 and a total of 70 epochs.
-The initial learning rate is $2^{-4}$ and decreases linearly for the last 50 epochs.
-Depth images are encoded offline to HHA \cite{gupta2014hha} and together with the RGB images are resized and randomly cropped, respectively to $256\times256$ and $224\times224$.
-At test time, the set up remains the same but we used the image central crops.
+We trained the model with ADAM stochastic optimization, setting the batch size to 40 and a total of 70 epochs.
+The initial learning rate is $2\times10^{-4}$ and decreases linearly for the last 50 epochs.
+Depth images are encoded offline to HHA \cite{gupta2014hha} and together with the RGB images are resized and randomly cropped.
+At test time, we used the central crops.

-\section{EXPERIMENTS}
+\section{Experiments}